-Although entering bankruptcy splotches your credit report, it doesn’t block you from buying wheels.
-You just need to work harder to reach the goal.
+Although there are splotches your credit report, you can get a car loan after bankruptcy.
+You just need to work harder before you can get behind the wheel.

 Before you visit a dealership or a car-buying website, do some repair work on yourself.
-Bankruptcy often diminishes one’s sense of self-worth, and that’s a bad mindset to have when negotiating with a sales rep. So give yourself a pep talk.
-Think about the positives, like your job and your willingness to start life anew.
+Bankruptcy often diminishes one’s sense of self-worth, and that’s a bad mindset when negotiating with a sales rep. So, give yourself a pep talk.
+Think about the positives, like your job and your willingness to get a fresh start on your life.

 Check Out Bank and Credit Union Financing

 Before shopping for a car, become familiar with the lending options.
-Visit a bank or a credit union to review your financing options before heading to a dealership.
+Visit banks or credit unions, starting with those with which you have a relationship, to review your financing options before heading to a dealership.
 Lenders will want to know how you handle money.
 If you always made timely loan payments until a major medical bill wiped out your savings, make sure the lender knows that.
 If your bankruptcy followed a job loss and unemployment, explain that too.

 Though bankruptcy might have depleted your assets, if you have access to money for a down payment, consider using it.
-There are two advantages: The larger the down payment, the less you have to borrow at high rates.
-Lenders will also look favorably at the equity you have in the car – the more money you invest, the better your credit risk.
+There are two advantages: The larger the down payment, the less you must borrow at high rates.
+Lenders look favorably at the equity you have in the car – the more money you invest, the better you are as a credit risk.
 The more cash you can pay, the better.
 All cash, obviously, is best.

 With a partially repaired credit history, it’s time to shop.
 Call as many car dealers in your area as you can, explaining your situation.
 Tell them about your new credit card.
 If you still own a home and are making mortgage payments, let them know.
-Get a sense for what they might loan you and the interest rate.
+Get a quote for how much they might loan you and the interest rate.

 It’s a good idea to avoid car dealers that cater to customers with damaged credit.
-These dealers, known as buy-here, pay-here businesses, will often sell poorly maintained cars and charge extremely high interest rates.
+These dealers, known as buy-here, pay-here businesses, will often sell poorly maintained cars and charge extremely high interest rates on loans.
 They often won’t even discuss vehicles until examining your credit report, then will offer only a few cars that require big down payments and come with very high interest rates.

 Before visiting a buy here, pay here dealer, check with the Better Business Bureau or do an online search for consumer complaints to learn if the business has caused problems for others.